Late-Time Alleviation of the Hubble Tension in CPL Cosmology with Massive Neutrinos via Bayesian Physics-Informed Neural Networks: Data

 The primary observable derived from SNe Ia is the distance modulus,

-where $m_B$ is the observed peak apparent magnitude, $M$ is the absolute magnitude of SNe Ia, and $d_L(z)$ denotes the luminosity distance predicted by the cosmological model.
-The corresponding likelihood is constructed via
+where $m_B$ is the observed peak apparent magnitude, $M$ is the absolute magnitude of Type Ia supernovae, and $d_L(z)$ is the luminosity distance predicted by the cosmological model.
+In the present analysis, the absolute magnitude is fixed to $M_B=-19.253,$ and is not varied during the parameter inference procedure.
+The corresponding likelihood is constructed as